SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 **Example:**

-If the asset property is "Employee ID" with the regular expression "^SAGEMPID[a-zA-Z0-9]*$", all employee IDs have to start with the prefix “SAGEMPID”.
+If the asset property is "Generator code" with the regular expression "^MCGEN[a-zA-Z0-9]*$", all generator  codes have to start with the prefix “MCGEN”.

 <a name="default-value"></a>